-By listening to a random selection of calls by each rep, sales managers can get granular insight into each rep’s performance.
+By listening to a cross-section of calls by each rep, sales managers can get granular insight into each rep’s individual performance.
 Are reps overcoming objections?
 Are they hitting key talking points?
 A call recording can help managers identify every rep’s strengths and weaknesses.
-Managers can therefore do a better job of providing each rep with personalized training.
-With the right training, each rep can reach their maximum potential and do a better job of meeting sales goals.
+Therefore, managers can do a better job of providing each rep with personalized training.
+With proper coaching, each rep can reach their maximum potential and do a better job of meeting sales goals.

-By listening to calls, sales managers can continuously optimize sales strategies based on real-life scenarios.
+Sales managers can use call recording to continuously optimize sales strategies based on real-life scenarios.
 Recordings enable managers to hone in on crucial strategic questions such as:

 Marketers often create content based on which messages they think will resonate with leads, without ever hearing an actual sales call.
-But by actually listening to call recordings, marketers can identify real-world pain points and sales objections.
-Marketing can then craft collateral that can help reps overcome those objections.
+But by listening to call recordings, marketers can identify real-world pain points and sales objections.
+With Zoom call transcription, it’s even easier to understand what comes up in conversations.
+Marketing can then craft collateral to help reps overcome those objections.

 Is your Marketing department handing off “qualified leads” to Sales that are far from sales-ready?
 If so, it could mean that leads require more incubation from marketing prior to hand-off.
-Playing recordings of calls can help marketers gain insight into lead quality.
+Listening to call recordings give marketers insight into lead quality.
 If necessary, marketers can redefine their qualifying metrics to provide Sales with more qualified leads.

 Your sales reps can deliver the best messages in the world, but it doesn’t matter if leads can’t properly understand them.
-I won’t name any names here, but there have been times when I’ve called a company and the audio quality of the call was so poor that it sounded as though I was talking to a soldier in a remote base in Afghanistan.
+We’ve all had conversations where the person on the other end sounded like they were standing on top of Mt.
+Everest.
+It only causes frustration and you are definitely going to miss the point of the call.
 Recording calls enables you to spot-check the audio quality of calls to make sure they are up to your company’s standards.